Earnings per common share increases to $0.10 ($0.13 in Canadian Dollars1)

 Financial Statements and MD&A

-Cipher's Financial Statements for the three months ended March 31, 2019 and Management's Discussion and Analysis ("MD&A") for the three months ended March 31, 2019 are available on the Company's website at www.cipherpharma.com in the "Investors" section under "Financial Reports" and on SEDAR at www.sedar.com.
+Cipher's Financial Statements for the first quarter ended March 31, 2020 and Management's Discussion and Analysis (the "MD&A") for the three months ended March 31, 2020 are available on the Company's website at www.cipherpharma.com in the "Investors" section under "Financial Reports" and on SEDAR at www.sedar.com.

 Notice of Conference Call

 Cipher will hold a conference call on May 8, 2020, at 8:30 a.m.
 (ET) to discuss its financial results and other corporate developments.

 - To access the conference call by telephone, dial (416) 764-8688 or (888) 390-0546 and use conference ID 30052468.